paragonie/paseto/docs/RFC/paseto.md

 security goals of public-key cryptography.

-Instead, it's recommended that implementors and users use a unique identifier for each key (independent of the cryptographic key's contents itself) that is used in a database or other key-value store to select the appropriate cryptographic key.
+Instead, it's recommended that implementors and users use a unique identifier for each key (independent of the cryptographic key's contents) that is used in a database or other key-value store to select the appropriate cryptographic key.
 These search operations **MUST** fail closed if no valid key is found for the given key identifier.